nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Parameter Definitions:**

 * `rarefaction_depth`     – specifies the minimum rarefaction depth when using Bray Curtis distance
-* `groups_colname`        - specifies the name of group column in the metadata dataframe to be analyzed
+* `groups_colname`        - specifies the name of the column in the metadata table containing the group names to be analyzed
 * `legend_title`          - specifies the legend title for plotting
 * `assay_suffix`          - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`         - specifies an additional prefix to be added to the output files; default is no additional prefix, ""